MinyeZhou429/MinyeZhou429.github.io/_projects/5_project.md

 Further, using the guilt-by-association principle, we predicted that certain genes involved in the cell cycle could be implicated in AD, highlighting the importance of further validation studies.
 This analysis underscores the potential of PPINs to identify diagnostic biomarkers and therapeutic targets for AD, as well as providing a deeper understanding of the disease's molecular basis.

+{% include figure.liquid path="assets/img/ppi1.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
-{% include figure.liquid path="assets/img/az_degs2.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/ppi2.jpg" title="example image" class="img-fluid rounded z-depth-1" %}

+Functional Analysis: